 Root canal therapy is the best way to treat an infected tooth.
 Teeth become infected when the vulnerable pulp inside the tooth and root canals is exposed to oral bacteria.
 This can happen if you crack your tooth during an accident or injury, or if you experience severe tooth decay.

-Your dentist will start the procedure by cleaning your teeth and numbing your mouth.
+Your endodontist will start the procedure by numbing your mouth.
 They will then drill a hole in the enamel in order to access and remove any decayed material from the interior of your tooth all the way down to the roots.
-To ensure she is providing optimal care, our endodontist uses a microscope throughout the procedure.
+To ensure the endodontist is providing optimal care, they will use a microscope throughout the procedure.
 Your roots will be thoroughly cleaned and then filled with an inert material to maintain the structure and integrity of the tooth.
-To complete the procedure, you’ll be given either a dental filling or dental crown that will protect and restore your tooth.
+To complete the procedure, your dentist will recommend either a dental filling or dental crown that will protect and restore your tooth.

 Partial dentures use false teeth and a metal and plastic framework to replace one or multiple missing teeth.
 They clip directly onto your remaining healthy teeth, restoring your smile, your bite, and your self-confidence.
 They are a convenient and affordable way to get your smile back, and typically don’t take too long to create.